CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Design Principles of CSTS

 Security-relevant behavior is fundamentally relational.
 CSTS therefore materializes typed relationships as explicit substrate constructs rather than deriving them ad hoc inside model pipelines.
 Relationship types are semantically constrained (e.g., \texttt{AUTHENTICATES\_TO}, \texttt{EXECUTES}, \texttt{SPAWNS}, \texttt{CONNECTS\_TO}, \texttt{WRITES}, \texttt{PRIV\_ESCALATES}) and define permissible source and target entity classes.

 By enforcing relationship semantics at the substrate layer, CSTS yields a canonical entity-relational graph that is stable across deployments.
-Downstream models consume pre-materialized interaction structure rather than rebuilding topology from raw logs, improving reproducibility and reducing environment-specific feature re-engineering.
-This also enables graph-based learning and reasoning methods to operate over consistent semantics without bespoke reconstruction logic.
+Downstream systems consume pre-materialized interaction structure rather than rebuilding topology from raw logs, improving reproducibility and reducing environment-specific feature re-engineering.
+This also enables graph learning, knowledge-based reasoning, anomaly detection, and behavioral modeling methods to operate over consistent semantics without bespoke reconstruction logic.

+Equally important, explicit relationship semantics make the substrate compositional.
+Once entities and relations are canonicalized, multiple downstream views can be generated from the same core representation: graph slices, sequence slices, macrostate windows, behavior summaries, and model-specific feature tables.
+This is one of the main reasons CSTS is designed as a substrate rather than as a narrow schema.